trashtiergames/snaketime/readme.md

 ## Art, animation and audio
 <img alt="Doodle collage" src="/readme-images/doodle-collage.png?raw=true">

-I attempted to create my own art and aniomations for this game.
+I attempted to create my own art and animations for this game.
 To import and manage the animations, I used [anim8](https://github.com/kikito/anim8).
 Each animation was exported as a row of images and then assigned to different states using the library.
 The WinState shows a simple example of a single animation:

 ```
 function WinState:init(player, camera)